-In our previous strategy we outlined a threepronged approach to building accountability through Values-Shifting Campaigns, the Accountability Incubator and Eco-System Building (read more about these and examples of each of these approaches in Annex I).
+In our previous strategy we outlined a three- pronged approach to building accountability through Values-Shifting Campaigns, the Accountability Incubator and Eco-System Building (read more about these and examples of each of these approaches in Annex I).
 The idea was that three broad objectives supported each other- the awareness and engagement campaigns helped us spark interest in accountability and began to change attitudes, especially among youth; the incubator allowed us to engage this group further, working with the best ideas and building communities around them; and supporting an ecosystem brought these groups together in communities and provided them with the knowledge and resources to collaborate over time.

 Our most recent Learning Report indicated that our community feels our key strengths lie in our ability to build communities of changemakers and "unlikely networks" for collective change; our ability to learn and share around accountability issues; and our ability to support advocacy and policy change efforts at the local level.
 Additionally, our increased learning capacity, ability to measure our impact and feedback from others in our field over the last 18 months has left us with more confidence in our focus on positive deviance and norm shifts.
-Read more about our impact and learning in our other annual Learning Reports here.

-OUR 2017-2020 STRATEGY- WHAT DID WE NOT ACHIEVE?
+OUR 2017-2020 STRATEGY - WHAT DID WE NOT ACHIEVE?